Kurt Landau: Life

 Kurt Landau was born on 29 January 1903 in Vienna, the son of the wine merchant Abraham Simon (1872-1940 murdered in a concentration camp) and Rosa Feldmann (1878–1935).
 He studied in Vienna and joined the Währing section of the Communist Party of Austria (KPÖ) in 1921.
 He soon became the head of the Agit-Prop department and cultural editor of the party newspaper Rote Fahne.
 He began a relationship in 1923 with Julia Lipschutz (born 1895 or 1905, died after 1984), who became his wife under the name Katia Landau.
 He defended Leon Trotsky and his positions against those of the party line of the KPÖ and became one of the central figures in opposition to the slowly forming Stalinism.
 In 1927, he and like-minded colleagues were expelled from the party.
 In the same year he published the booklet The nature and history of anarcho-communism in Austria.

 After being expelled from the KPÖ, Landau and other Left Opposition members, among them Josef Frey, formed the Austrian Communist Party (Opposition) KPÖ(O) and began to publish a paper called Arbeiterstimme (Workers' Voice), which should appear between January 1927 and August 1933.
 The group was plagued by factional disputes from the very beginning; Landau had been arguing in favor of the group considering itself a separate Communist Party instead of "just an opposition".
-Landau and his fellow travellers were expelled from the KPÖ(O) in April of 1928 and formed a new group, Der Funke(de), and would publish 134 issues of the new paper "Der neue Mahnruf" (The new reminder).
+Landau and his fellow travellers were expelled from the KPÖ(O) in April 1928 and formed a new group, Der Funke(de), and would publish 134 issues of the new paper "Der neue Mahnruf" (The new reminder).
 The group was centered around Graz, where it had more members than the Communist party.
 Landau was asked to go to Germany to try to bring together the various pro-Trotsky Left Opposition groups in that country.
 He left for Berlin in September 1929.